 When faced with no water except bitter water to drink at Marah [locate], the people had demanded, "What shall we drink?"
 God had shown Moses a tree to throw into the water, making the water sweet.
 He also led them to Elim [locate], a place with twelve springs of water and seventy date palm trees, where they camped.

 Two times the people had murmured against God.
-This would become their pattern even though God faithfully cared for them.
+Sadly, this would become their pattern even though they followed a faithful and caring God.

 Story: